Drug diversion legal brief for EMS leaders

 The EMS medical director could face potential penalties if the ambulance service experiences a drug diversion, including sanctions against the medical director’s license or monetary penalties from the DEA.
 Like the ambulance service, whether a medical director might incur liability for a drug diversion depends on whether the medical director adhered to applicable legal requirements and whether he or she took appropriate steps upon learning about the diversion.

-6 strategies to deal with drug addiction and diversion
+6 strategies to deal with and Prevent drug diversion

 Here are six strategies for EMS leaders to understand, prevent and deal with drug addiction and diversion.